Jason Bright: Overseas

 Bright's first taste of international competition was in 1996, a hectic year in which he raced in both the United States and Australia.
 He won two races in the US Formula Ford 2000 Championship, at St. Petersburg and Mosport, finished second in the championship behind Steve Knapp and was awarded Rookie of the Year.

-In 2000, Bright left Australia to join the Indy Lights series in America, where he had five podium finishes and finished sixth in the standings.
+In 2000, Bright left Australia to join the Indy Lights series in America, where with race engineer Gerald Tyler, had five podium finishes and finished sixth in the standings.
 He also made his Champ Car debut at the Lexmark Indy 300 that year.

 In 2006, he drove for Prodrive in an Aston Martin at the Sebring 12 Hour finishing fourth.
 2013 he made his debut at the Le mans 24 Hour race driving for 8 Star Motorsports.
 They finished 10th in class.

 Britek Motorsport

 Bright established his own V8 Supercar team, Britek Motorsport, in 2005.
 He was driving for Ford Performance Racing at the time and thus his team had restrictions on testing and driver licensing.
 The team is officially referred to as Fujitsu Racing, after their marquee sponsor.
 Bright joined his own team in 2007.
 He nearly won the 2007 Bathurst 1000 but a bad tyre call in the pits left him hitting the wall at McPhillamy Park with 10 laps to go.

 Britek also briefly ran Ford Australias entry in the Australian Rally Championship, a pair of Super 2000 Ford Fiestas for Michael Guest and Darren Windus.

 The team wound down after the 2008 season.
 The team's franchises remained live in 2009 with one leased out and Bright running the other as a Stone Brothers Racing customer team.
 At the end of 2009, the leased franchise was sold off to Brad Jones Racing.